Being in ketosis is great for burning fat. Unfortunately, it isn’t the whole story. Certain mistakes can get you fat even in ketosis.

 The point of this ketosis mistake is that you need to keep in mind that calories still matter.

 5. Not Eating Enough Fat

-Last big mistake that people make that is the exact opposite of the previous mistake.
-It’s not eating enough.
+The last big mistake that people make is the exact opposite of the previous mistake.
+It’s not eating enough fat.

 Some people try to limit calories by an extreme amount on top of reducing carbohydrate intake to try and speed up the process even more.

 However, consuming too few calories can have adverse effects.
 It can cause your metabolism to slow down, you can restrict essential micronutrients and it simply makes it harder to stick to your eating plan.

 You need to focus on achieving a healthy weight loss rate.